material-components/material-components-ios/components/ShadowLayer/README.md

 # ShadowLayer

-MDCShadow is a Material Design stylized shadow that applies design principles relating to height and light sources to a shadow's projected depth.
+MDCShadow is a material design stylized shadow that applies design principles relating to height and light sources to a shadow's projected depth.
 MDCShadow builds on the notion of how physical properties of paper are translated to the screen by simulating paper depth through shadow diffusion.
 MDCShadow has an elevation property that affects shadow depth and strength.
-The class automatically handles shadow diffusion based on the shadow's elevation.
+MDCShadow automatically handles shadow diffusion based on the shadow's elevation.

 MDCShadow provides a Core Animation CALayer that will render a shadow based on its elevation